rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ```

 ## FAA Airport Traffic Data
 The FAA Airport Data consists of four Excel spreadsheets.
-These will be imported and combined before they are cleaned.
+These will be imported and cleaned before they are combined.

+It is important to note that the spreadsheets each contain two years' worth of data, as they show the percent change.

 ```r